Skip to main content

 Official notification will come through the application portal.
 All students are notified via email, with the email address listed on your application.
 Please make sure that you check your email thoroughly, including spam folders.

-MIA, MPP and MCEPA: you can receive an early decision if you submit a complete application by the early deadline of Dec.
+MIA, MPP and MCEPA: you can receive early admission if you submit a complete application by the early deadline of Dec.
 4.

 MAS-IA: the early decision deadline is Oct.
 30.